Get all vaccines on time.

 *Ibuprofen should not be given to children under 6 months of age without first speaking to your health care provider.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 Should this reaction occur, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 It is important to always report serious or unexpected reactions to your health care provider.

 Who should not get the chickenpox vaccine?

 Speak with a health care provider if you or your child:

-- have had a life-threatening reaction to a previous dose of chickenpox vaccine, or any component of the vaccine including neomycin or gelatin;
+- Have had a life-threatening reaction to a previous dose of chickenpox vaccine, or any part of the vaccine including neomycin or gelatin

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns speak with your health care provider.